 Movement sets the pace and scale of life.
-I am interested in understanding how organisms move through their environments and how movement patterns reflect structure in the environment.
+We are interested in understanding how organisms move through their environments and how movement patterns reflect structure in the environment.

 Some specific topics are: